stastnypremysl/lsql/README.md

 The documentation consists few chapters as the languge is processed.

+0) Used terminology
 1) Preprocessing
+2) Functions overview (used in all lexical, syntactical and semantic analysis)
-2) Lexical analysis
+3) Lexical analysis
-3) Syntactical analysis
+4) Syntactical analysis
+5) Semantic analysis
+    1) Variable types
+    2) Variable conversions
-4) Semantics
+    4) Select statement
+    5) By statement
+    6) If statement
+    7) Sort statement
+    8) From statement